Overseas Visitor Health Cover (OVHC)

 How does switching Overseas Visitor Health Cover work?

-Once you find a policy you would like to switch to, you can purchase cover and inform the insurance provider you have an existing policy.
-Your new provider will cancel your current OVHC policy for you by sending a transfer request your previous provider.
+If you already have an OVHC policy, you can switch policies at any time.
+Simply purchase new cover and inform the insurance provider you have an existing policy, and they will cancel your current OVHC policy for you by sending a transfer request to your previous provider.

 After your old provider receives a transfer request, they must process it within 14 days, issue a transfer certificate and pay a refund on any premiums paid in advance (as long as you haven’t made any claims in that time).

-You will still have health insurance while you switch, which helps you remain compliant with your visa.
+You will still have health insurance while you switch provided your payments are up to date, which helps you remain compliant with your visa.

 What is a pre-existing medical condition?